rossta/rossta.github.com/source/blog/2019-12-18-bundling-css-with-webpacker.html.md

-### A Guide
+---
+title: Bundling CSS with Webpacker
+author: Ross Kaffenberger
+published: false
+summary: Bundling CSS with Webpacker
+description: An unofficial guide
+pull_image: 'blog/stock/louvre-pexels-photo.jpg'
+series:
+category: Code
+tags:
+  - Webpack
+  - Rails
+---

 Webpack isn't just for bundling JavaScript.
+This post aims to serve as a guide for bundling CSS with Webpack

 While it's currently possible to use Webpacker and Sprockets side-by-side

 In Sprockets, land, you might have an `application.css` declared separately along with your application.js.